Austin Dog Bite Attorneys

 - Non-economic damages are harder to assign a monetary value but are very real.
 They are the damages to your quality of life, such as pain, physical and mental suffering, psychological trauma, disfigurement, disability, loss of consortium, loss of enjoyment of life, and so forth.

 - In exceptional cases, a jury may decide to assess exemplary or punitive damages against a negligent dog owner.
 These are occasionally used where the dog owner’s disregard for the well-being of others is so extreme, that additional punishment is appropriate.
 A possible example might be if the owner of game-bred pit bulls that have had their inbred aggressive tendencies reinforced for the fight ring (a crime if it can be proven) failed to confine the dogs, resulting in a catastrophic injury or death.

 If you’ve been bitten by a dog in Texas, there are steps you should follow (if you are able) that will help to protect your legal right to a settlement for your injuries:

 - Before anything else, see a doctor.
 Your health should be your first concern, and your medical records will be needed to document the injury.
 Be sure to keep all follow-up appointments.

 - Contact Animal Services to report the bite.
 They might have a previously documented bite by the same dog.
 The animal services officer will determine who owns the dog, check to see if its vaccinations are up-to-date, write a report, and order a 10-day quarantine if the dog is not current on its rabies vaccine.

 - Ask for the report number and request a copy of the report from Animal Services.

-- Contact a personal injury attorney who handles dog attack cases.
+- Contact an attorney who handles dog attack cases.
 In the Austin area, call the law offices of Briggle and Polan, PLLC for a free, no-obligation consultation.